fastify/fastify-auth/README.md

 ```
 Keep in mind that route definition should either be done as [a plugin](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) or within `.after()` callback.
 For complete example implementation see [example.js](example.js).

-`fastify-auth` will run all your authentication methods if at least one succeed it will continue your request, otherwise it will return an error to the client.
-It will automatically stop as soon as a authentication succeed.
+`fastify-auth` will run all your authentication methods and your request will continue if at least one succeeds, otherwise it will return an error to the client.
+Any successful authentication will automatically stop `fastify-auth` from trying the rest.

 You can use this plugin on route level, as in the above example or on hook level, by using the `preHandler` hook:
 ```js